gvwilson/thirdbit/src/fiction/iffy/index.md

 its body swaying slightly as its algorithms steadied its misbalanced weight atop the dolly.

-"I said get—affin' heck, look out!"
+"I said get—affin' heck!"
 Iffy ducked
-as the three-legged bot jumped over her.
+as the bot jumped over her.
 The dolly slewed wildly,
 skidded,
 and straightened out.

-The tunnel was climbing now,
+The tunnel was climbing now in a long steady incline.
-a long steady incline that Iffy hoped would lead to the surface or the secret Niobium base or whatever it had been built to distract from.
 The first painted stripe on the wall flew past so quickly that she wasn't sure she had seen it.
+A second followed,
-A second, then a third with a six-digit number stenciled next to it, and then the tunnel leveled out and automatic lights came on over their heads, turning everything the dark red she associated with night watches.
+then a third with a six-digit number stenciled next to it, and then the tunnel leveled out and automatic lights came on over her head, turning everything the dark red she associated with night watches.

 The bots slowed and stopped
 as the dolly rolled into a dimly-lit space several times larger than the bunker they had left.
-A blast door slid closed behind them, metal scraping on stone for the first time in a century.
+A blast door slid closed behind her, metal scraping on stone for the first time in a century.
-They had arrived.
+She had arrived.

-"Lights on?"
-Benício said after a moment.
+"Lights?" she said after a moment.
 "*Acendé luz?*
 *Lampo roshan kon?*"

-The three-legged bot made a high-pitched whining sound.
+The crippled bot made a high-pitched whining sound.
 Iffy squinted as clinically-white strips in the walls and ceiling obediently lit up, then sucked in her breath.
 She had hoped they would find a workshop and feared it would be a graveyard, but this—she hadn't expected this.

-Six thick cylinders lay on their sides in two rows of three, each one surrounded by pipes and machinery.
+A thick cylinder lay on its side surrounded by pipes and machinery.
 A bulky mass made of meter-square bricks loomed in the background.
 The three-armed logo painted on its side was redundant: even before schematics took shape in her head she recognized the reactor for what it was.

-One of the cylinders had been opened.
-She and Benício exchanged looks.
-He nodded as if to answer a question she hadn't asked, then hefted the thing that looked like a paint sprayer and edged forward cautiously.

-She held her breath as he neared the cylinder, only letting it out when he glanced inside and lowered the sprayer.
-"'S empty," he said,
-sounding as relieved as she felt.
-"An' look—one o' th' suits is missin' too."
-He gestured at the wall to their left where five silvered body suits hung from swing-out racks in front of matching boots and helmets.

-"Stay here,"
-Iffy told the bots.
-Singh, Velikov, DiOrio, Yuen, Boghosian—and Johnson.
-The label above the missing suit read "Johnson", but what did "High Medina" mean, and where had she seen that logo before?
-A red circle with a green crescent set into it, a four-pointed white star…

-"They were Martians!" she blurted.
-"It was in one o' my history sims.
-Some trillionaire gave up on fixin' th' world an' wanted t' run away t' Mars.
-They got a few rockets up b'fore space got affed up an' then—"
-She shrugged,
-slightly embarrassed by how excited she had momentarily sounded.
-Honesty had teased her once about being a space geek and she had never mentioned it to der again.
-"Th' machine wars started an' nobody ever heard anythin' more from them."

-Benício nodded, stony-faced.
-"I know th' story.
-Coulda saved a million trees or a million lives with what they spent tryin' t' get away from what they'd done."
-He hefted the sprayer again,
-and for a moment she thought he might use it on the empty cylinder.
-"You ever meet any o' my folk an' they call you an astronaut, it ain't a compliment."

-"But what're they doin' here?"
-Iffy walked past the motionless bots harnessed to the dolly and ran a finger along one of the unopened cylinders.
-"An' who's been cleanin' this all these years?"

 The crippled bot on the dolly surged to its feet.
 The panel on its back flipped open.